AllenInstitute/AllenSDK/doc_template/index.rst

 What's New - Release 0.13.2 (June 15th, 2017)
 ----------------------------------------------

 The 0.13.2 release is a major update for the Brain Observatory modules and data.
 All Brain Observatory NWB files have been regenerated, and a large number of new experiments have been released.
-All NWB files now contain demixed traces (accessible via :py:meth:`allensdk.core.brain_observatory_nwb_data_set.get_demixed_traces`).
+All NWB files now contain demixed traces (accessible via :py:meth:`allensdk.core.brain_observatory_nwb_data_set.BrainObservatoryNwbDataSet.get_demixed_traces`).
 These traces are used for neuropil subtraction and dF/F computation, so those traces are affected as well.

+To get new lists of experiments and metadata, please delete/rename the directory container the Brain Observatory manifest.
+The new files are a bit larger because of the new traces.

-The cross-session alignment has been updated and re-run, so **all cell specimen IDs have changed**.
+The cross-session alignment algorithm has been updated and re-run, so **all cell specimen IDs have changed**.
 We have built a mapping table to help map from previous cell IDs to new cell IDs available here: **TODO MAKE LINK**.

 Code changes include:
     * a new receptive field analysis module (:py:mod:`allensdk.brain_observatory.receptive_field_analysis`)